GenBench/genbench_cbt_2023/src/genbench/tasks/dbca_deprel/doc.md

 ```
 Each element in the distribution vectors represents the frequency of one type of atom/compound.

 To compare a model's capacity to generalise, we assess how much the translation accuracy decreases when the compound divergence between train and test sets increases.
 We keep atom distributions the same between train and test sets to make generalisation possible in principle.
-This means we should evaluate each model on both low- and high-divergence data splits.
+This means we should evaluate each model on both low- and high-compound-divergence data splits.

 ## Data Source
 The original data source is `https://www.statmt.org/europarl/`